 Each financial year, a valuation report is prepared for Common Good assets which incorporates the methodology employed by the valuer in arriving at their opinion of value.
 The methodology includes comparable data which is recognised in accordance with the fair value measurement hierarchy.
 The valuers seek to minimise the volume of unobservable inputs and maximise the volume of observable inputs in forming their opinion of value.
-For Common Good assets, the valuation inputs comprise either level 2 or level 3 inputs with adjustments not limited to location, rental growth, lease terms, covenants, costs, discount rates and vacancy levels.
+For Common Good assets, the valuation inputs comprise level 2 inputs with adjustments not limited to location, rental growth, lease terms, covenants, costs, discount rates and vacancy levels.
 For 2018/19, both the income and market valuation techniques were widely adopted in forming opinions of fair value.
-The resulting valuation of £2.519 million comprises £2.454 million with level 2 inputs and £0.065 million with level 3 inputs.
+The resulting valuation was £2.519 million at 31 March 2019.